The OSUCCC – James offers comprehensive screening for people at high risk for lung cancer. High-risk individuals include:

 No lymph nodes have tumor cells.
-The tumor is more than 3 centimeters across or has grown into the bronchus or the pleura.
+The tumor is more than 3 centimeters but less than 7 cm across or has grown into the bronchus or the pleura.

-The lung tumor is between 5 and 7 centimeters across, or cancer cells are found in nearby lymph nodes.
+The lung tumor is less than 5 centimeters across, and cancer cells are found in nearby lymph nodes.

-The tumor is any size, and lung cancer cells are found in the lymph nodes near the lungs and between the lungs, on the same side of the chest as the tumor.
+The tumor is 5-7 cm in size, and lung cancer cells are found in the lymph nodes near the lungs.

-The tumor is any size and lung cancer cells are found in the lymph nodes on the opposite side of the chest, and the tumor is in other nearby organs, such as the esophagus, heart or trachea, or tumors are found in more than one lobe of the same lung.
+The tumor is greater than 7 cm in diameter or lung cancer cells are found in the lymph nodes between the lungs, and the tumor is in other nearby organs, such as the esophagus, heart or trachea, or tumors are found in more than one lobe of the same lung.

 Malignant cells are found in both lungs, the fluid around the lungs or in other organs of the body, such as the brain, liver or bone.